 What Are Other Important Clauses to Consider?

 While salary and working hours are important considerations in a teaching contract, there are other clauses that can greatly impact your overall experience as an educator.
+These clauses are typically found in a standard employment contract for teachers, which serves as a legally binding agreement between you and your employing school or school system.
 In this section, we will discuss the top 10 legal clauses you should look for in your teaching contract beyond just compensation.
 These clauses cover a range of topics including health and safety, professional development opportunities, accommodation and relocation, and more.
 By being aware of these important clauses, you can ensure a more fulfilling and secure teaching experience.

 1. Health and Safety